How has CLAAS digitized incident management on its assembly line?

 CLAAS has tried to add a musical signal to better signal the alert.
 But between the jingle choices that did not satisfy everyone, and the noise level that disturbed the operators without effectively alerting the team leaders, the test was not conclusive.

-Second flaw, “it was a fixed system, deplores Fabrice Porteboeuf: the strings and numbers of the stations on the light boards do not change easily.
+Second flaw, “it was a rigid system, deplores Fabrice Porteboeuf: the strings and numbers of the stations on the light boards do not change easily.
 But our product plan is constantly changing, new ranges and models have appeared and have therefore changed the distribution of workstations… In short, it had become inadequate”.

 The choice of PingFlow’s digital Andon

 In 2013, the decision was made to make a major change to the Andon plant.
 “To accompany us, we very quickly chose Pingflow, recalls Fabrice Porteboeuf.
 First of all because there are not many people on the market who can understand our specific industrial computing and telephony problems”.